 - Organizations that Protect Dolphins

-Just a note, in this post, I’ve included porpoises with dolphins, referring to them collectively as dolphins.
+Just a note before we begin: In this post, I’ve included porpoises with dolphins, referring to them collectively as dolphins.
 Porpoises are part of the dolphin family, however they are slightly different.
 One of the main differences between the two is that dolphins tend to have elongated beaks while porpoises have more rounded faces and smaller mouths.
+However, the two share similar symbolic meanings, and in historical mythology, it’s sometimes hard to determine if stories are referring to dolphins or porpoises specifically.

 What does the dolphin symbolize?